gudrunleitgeb/example/README.md

 this repository is just an example

-just an example-project - btw
+just an example-project - btw - added news